This post may contain affiliate links. Please see our disclosure policy.

 - sea salt

-How to make peanut butter coconut bars
+How to make peanut butter coconut oatmeal bars

-More snack recipes you’ll love:
+More homemade snacks you’ll love:

 - Peanut butter fig bars